gitter-badger/ecs/README.md

     }
 }
 ```
-For events processing EcsFilter should be created with flag "forEvents"=true,
+For events processing any ecs-system can subscribes callback to receive specified type of event data.
+Event data should be implemented as **struct**:
-event data is standard class with IEcsComponent implementation:
 ```
 struct DamageReceived {
     public int Amount;